 I’ve had hosts that I never saw my entire visit and others who were always present and even sat and chatted with me over dinner.
 Neither method is wrong, but you should take into account potential time spent greeting and interacting with guests, giving tours, and attending to general needs and inquiries.

-If you want to keep your costs as low as possible, then you’ll also need to account for the time required to clean up after guests and purchase and stock supplies.
+If you want to keep your costs as low as possible, then you’ll also need to account for the time required to clean up after guests and to purchase and stock supplies.

-4. Estimate your costs
+4. Estimate your Airbnb hosting fees and costs

 The costs for getting your Airbnb rental up and running will depend on the size of your space and items you already have on hand.
 No two hosts will have the same expenses.